JohnnyBEdge/name-card/README.md

 Stretch your Thoughts: Answer the following questions to help stretch your thoughts:

 Why are ID selectors a bad idea?

+IDs can get back if the user is overzealous with them and using them when classes or original tag names would be better suited.
+For readability, if IDs aren't well named, they can make debugging difficult, as will trying to hunt them down.

 What selectors should you prefer when working with CSS?
+I prefer using selectors that on specify when needed.
+Addressing the whole rather than specific lines.
+Doing so will create less lines of code and save memory.